 4. Don’t try to experience the park in one day on your first visit

 Dollywood has a lot to offer.
-I would argue that some of its coasters rival some of the best in the world.
+I would argue that some of its coasters rival the best in the world.

-Genuinely, the Wild Eagle is probably my favorite of all time, and I’ve been to the major places – Universal, Six Flags, Disney, the works.
+Genuinely, I would rank Wild Eagle and Lightning Rod among my top three coasters of all time, and I’ve been to the major places – Universal, Six Flags, Disney, the works.

 But Dollywood is more than just rides and coasters.
 They also offer shows (some of which feature Dolly Parton’s family members), exceptionally good theme park food and immersive experiences that are worth checking out.